 Snowshoe Mountain Views

-Another 200′ through a mixture of rocks and grassy paths took us to another windy summit.
-From here, Pasayten Wilderness’s boundary was only another mile away.
-Then a few more miles to the west was the famous Horseshoe Basin.
+Another 200′ through a mix of rocks and grass put us on another windy summit.
+From here, Pasayten Wilderness was only another mile away.
+The famous Horseshoe Basin would be a few more miles to the west.

-Windy Peak was still the main attraction.
-But I could see Remmel Mountain looming in the distant west behind Horseshoe Mountain as well.
-Then there were Arnold Peak and Armstrong Mountain by the border.
+Windy Peak continued to be the main feature.
+But I could now see Remmel Mountain looming in the distant west behind Horseshoe Mountain.
+Plus, Arnold Peak and Armstrong Mountain stood by the border.

 See more trip photos here.